Wisdom without a teacher: Middle Chan

 Middle Chan sources express nuanced views regarding the role of teachers.
 In the teachings of the Hongzhou master Baizhang Huaihai contained in the Baizhang guanglu, alongside the recommendation to call on good teachers, one finds, "foremost of all, you must have eyes yourself."
 In a negative statement regarding teachers, Baizhang says, "When you call on teachers and seek some knowledge or understanding, this is the demon of teachers, because it gives rise to verbalization and opinion."

 Baizhang's student Huangbo Xiyun explained that people of sharp abilities do not seek from others.
-Huangbo taught that "investigating Chan and studying the Way" were just words to entice people of dull spiritual faculties.
+According to Huangbo, "investigating Chan and studying the Way" were just words to entice people of dull spiritual faculties.
 When Huangbo's student Pei Xiu inquired about which Dharma is taught to people of the highest faculties, Huangbo answered, "If they are people of superior spiritual faculties, then where would they be looking for someone to follow?"
 The modern Korean commentator Seon Master Subul connects this passage from Huangbo's Chuanxin fayao with "awakening on one's own without a teacher" (wushi ziwu/musa ja-o 無師自悟).

 The iconoclastic Linji Yixuan is said to have rejected his master Huangbo's certification.
 He also advised his audience, "Followers of the Way, don't let just any old teacher put his stamp of approval on your face," going on to mock as "blind idiots" those who showed deference to teachers.
 Linji insisted that Chan practitioners must be non-dependent, "leaning on nothing."
 He explained to his listeners that instead of hurrying around in search of buddhas, patriarchs, and good teachers, they should turn their own light in upon themselves.
 (Note: Though elsewhere Linji says, "You should be searching for a good teacher!
 Don’t just drift along pursuing comfort.")
 The Japanese commentator on the Linji lu, Kensō Chitetsu (?–1687), identifies Linji's teaching of "solitary brightness" (孤明; gū míng) with "the ārya knowledge of awakening on one's own."